StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * New style for Inventory Logs table.
 * New style for Inbound Stock table.
 * Full responsive support for all the new ATUM styles.
-* Drag and drop functionality for the List Table filters.
+* Drag scroll functionality for the List Table filters.
-* Added buttons to Stock Central to switch between "Sticky Columns" mode and "Normal" mode.
+* Added buttons to Stock Central to switch between "Sticky Columns" and/or "Sticky Header" mode and "Standard" mode.
 * Added switch to settings to change between "Dark Mode" and "Light Mode".
 * Added new footer to ATUM pages.
 * Improved completely the ATUM data models to fit the upcoming WooCommerce tables.